utown writing

 I like cut-ups, for a few different reasons.
 They recharge my batteries.
 U-town came out of doing cut-ups.
 One day I was doing cut-ups, then I was writing about the Wasserman family, then I was writing about Vicki running away from home and ending up in a weird donut shop that later became Duffy's.

-Some of those cut-ups are in the first chapter of the new novel (if "chapter" is the appropriate word).
-Later, when I was trying to figure out how to get out of a cul-de-sac in U-town, I did some cut-ups, and eventually the answer came to me.
+Later, when I was trying to figure out how to get out of a cul-de-sac in the story, I did some cut-ups, and eventually the answer came to me.

 I also like them because sometimes they're really funny, at least to me.